Medically Reviewed By Kayla Loibl | Last Edited : October 08,

 - An estimated 1,825 college students die from alcohol related injuries.

 - 696,000 students are assaulted by another student who is under the influence of alcohol

 - 97,000 students reported experiencing alcohol related sexual assault and date rape

 - Approximately 20% of college students meet diagnostic criteria for Alcohol Use Disorder

 - 25% of college students experience academic difficulties as a result of drinking.

 Other Alcoholism Statistics:

-A survey of over 450 American alcohol abusers revealed that the vast majority of them did not grow up with a father figure in their households.
+- A survey of over 450 American alcohol abusers revealed that the vast majority of them did.

 If you or someone close to you wants help and advice on quitting drinking then take a look at the following pages: